On splitting and splittable families: The splitting game

 Next we proceed to study games where the number of sets $n=|\mathcal B|$ is small.
 By Lemma~\ref{reduction lemma}, one can reduce any game to one in which each Venn region has at most one element.
 Thus for fixed $n$ there are just finitely many $n$-set game boards after reduction, and for small $n$ we can exhaustively check who has a winning strategy in each case.

-\begin{theorem} For all games with $|\mathcal B| \leq 3$, the winning player and corresponding winning strategy are known and identified in Appendix~\ref{appendix:two-three}. \end{theorem}
+\begin{theorem} For all games with $|\mathcal B|\leq 3$, the winning player and corresponding winning strategy are known and identified in Appendix~\ref{appendix:two-three}. \end{theorem}

 This case study gives some insight into the question of which player wins more often.
-Let $P(n)$ be the proportion of $n$-set games (with at most one element in each Venn region) that are won by Split.
+Let $P(n)$ be the proportion of $n$-set boards $(k, \mathcal B)$ (with at most one element in each Venn region) for which Split has a winning strategy for $(k, \mathcal B, \text{Split})$.
 From our data, we have $P(1)=1$, $P(2)=7/8$, and $P(3)=65/128$.
-Moreover, using the fact that games won by Skew are closed under adding sets, it is not difficult to show that $P(n)$ is a decreasing function of $n$.
-We conjecture that $P(n)\to0$.
+Moreover, using the fact that games won by Skew are closed under adding sets, it is not difficult to show that $P(n)$ is a decreasing function of $n$, and in fact, we have the following result.